Blog

 How a Modern Laboratory Information System Relieves LIS Staffing Stress

-When asked about the current industry hiring and staffing crisis, Guido explained that the long-term solution to the problem must include advancing laboratory information systems (LIS software) and informatics.
+When asked about the current industry hiring and staffing crisis, Guido explained that the long-term solution must include advancing laboratory information systems (LIS software) and informatics.

-“Implementing the right LIS system technology is the best way for labs to streamline their operations,” he said.
-“From the preanalytical phase, all the way through to post-analytical, a modern medical LIS system can help lab directors and managers fill the gaps created by LIS staffing shortages.”
+"Implementing the best LIS system technology is the right way for labs to streamline their operations," he said.
+"From the preanalytical phase, all the way through to post-analytical, a modern medical LIS system can help lab directors and managers fill the gaps created by LIS staffing shortages."

-The lab information system is diagnostic lab software that removes bottlenecks, organizes data, and supports core processes like sample tracking, processing, and reporting.
-Modern laboratory information systems also offer outreach solutions, laboratory billing solutions (laboratory revenue cycle management), and patient engagement applications such as direct-to-consumer lab testing.
+The laboratory information system is lab database software that removes bottlenecks, organizes data, and supports core processes like sample tracking, processing, and reporting.
+Modern laboratory information systems also offer outreach solutions, laboratory billing solutions, and patient engagement applications such as direct-to-consumer lab testing.

 Modern Laboratory Information Systems Will Drive Future Lab Workflow

-Before moving into the consulting world, Guido spent several years with an anatomic pathology group in Colorado, where he started as an accessioner, then moved into grossing, before ultimately becoming the group’s IT Director.
+Before moving into the consulting world, Guido spent several years with an anatomic pathology group in Colorado, starting as an accessioner, moving into grossing, and ultimately becoming the group's IT Director.

-As he climbed the ladder and moved into pathology lab management, Guido took it upon himself to understand the technology behind the group’s LIS laboratory information system.
-He sensed that a lot of power behind the LIS lab solution wasn’t being utilized and took it upon himself to learn more.
+As he moved into pathology lab management, Guido took it upon himself to understand the technology behind the group's medical laboratory information system.
+He sensed that much of the power in the LIS lab solution wasn't being used and set out to learn more.

-His curiosity led to an ongoing dialogue between himself and the group’s medical LIS pathology partner, LigoLab.
-Soon, Guido was spearheading the implementation of anatomic pathology LIS workflow changes that he believed would play a large role in the group’s business growth, helping solidify relationships with the lab’s hospital clients.
+His curiosity led to an ongoing dialogue with the group's medical LIS pathology partner, LigoLab.
+Soon, Guido was spearheading the implementation of anatomic pathology LIS workflow changes he believed would drive business growth and solidify relationships with hospital clients.

 Removing Redundant, Manual Processes with LIS System Automation

-With a focus on anatomic pathology workflow, Guido noted that changes are already evident and that more will come soon, thanks to necessity and innovation.
+With a focus on anatomic pathology software workflow, Guido noted that changes are already evident and that more will come soon, driven by necessity and innovation.

-He referenced electronic health records/electronic medical records (EHRs & EMRs) and patient engagement/patient portal platforms as vehicles that have effectively replaced manual order entry and drastically improved the integrity of the data going into and out of modern laboratory information systems.
+He referenced electronic health records and patient engagement platforms as vehicles that have effectively replaced manual order entry and drastically improved the integrity of data entering and leaving modern laboratory information systems.
+Additionally, understanding the range of laboratory information system functions is essential for labs aiming to maximize efficiency and data quality.

-Guido said consistent data going into the lab information system is a first step, and that the architecture and flexibility of the LIS software are both critically important at this stage.
+Guido said consistent data going into the laboratory information system is a critical first step, and that the architecture and flexibility of the LIS software are both essential at this stage.

 "With the best laboratory information system software, you can set up a validation step based on rules at accessioning," he said.
 "This opens the door to customization and client preferences, with the accessioner taking on a quality assurance role before sending the specimen to grossing."

-Guido also mentioned other examples of laboratory information systems replacing or minimizing other manual lab roles.
-His examples included LIS system integrations to support the automated embedding of specimens and voice-to-text systems (pathology dictation software) that enable the repurposing of transcriptionists to other roles.
-He also referenced digital pathology.
+Guido also cited other examples of laboratory information systems and support that can replace or minimize manual lab roles.
+For example, advanced LIS system integrations can support automated specimen embedding, and voice-to-text systems (pathology dictation software) enable facilities to repurpose transcriptionists for other roles.
+He also referenced digital pathology as a key driver of this shift.

-Guido is currently consulting an entirely digital anatomic pathology group, thus enabling the group to have pathologists in every time zone and even on multiple continents.
-He said the key to this arrangement, and others like it, is having a laboratory information system that excels in interoperability and fully integrates with various digital pathology solutions.
+Guido is currently consulting an entirely digital pathology group, enabling pathologists to work across time zones and even on multiple continents.
+He said the key to this arrangement is having a laboratory information system that excels in interoperability and fully integrates with various digital pathology solutions.

-“When a lab’s processes become digitized, and its medical laboratory solutions become interoperable and connected within an integrated laboratory information system workflow, several manual processes can be removed from the equation,” said Guido.
-“This helps eliminate inefficiencies and redundancies and improves a lab’s quality of work.
-A highly functional LIS system is what makes this possible.”
+"When a lab digitizes its processes and connects its medical laboratory solutions within an integrated laboratory information system workflow, the LIS system eliminates several manual processes," said Guido.
+"This helps eliminate inefficiencies and redundancies and improves a lab's quality of work.
+A highly functional LIS system is what makes this possible."

-Guido said laboratory information system software should serve as the centerpiece of a digital pathology ecosystem, with this arrangement offering the following advantages:
+Guido said the best laboratory information system software should serve as the centerpiece of a digital pathology ecosystem, offering the following advantages:

 - More precise interpretations